 Grand Forks, North Dakota has a surface elevation of 256 m MSL; hence, approximately 250 m needs to be subtracted from cloud base altitude to obtain cloud base height above the ground (AGL).
 Therefore, cloud base height ranges from approximately 689 to 2058 m which is a factor of 3.0 change.
-Hence, changes in mixing height could account for a factor of 3.0 decrease in CCN concentration from day-to-day even if sources and sinks rates are constant.
+Hence, changes in mixing height could account for a factor of 3.0 variation in day-to-day CCN concentration assuming the same source rate, sink rate, and horizontal dispersion.
 However, the POLCAST flight mean CCN concentration and cloud base height has a weak (correlation coefficient of -0.21) relationship.
 Similarly, cloud base temperature and cloud base height has a weak (correlation coefficient of -0.37) relationship.
-Therefore, while the 8-9 July 2012 case indicates boundary layer height may be important for predicting CCN, analysis of the complete POLCAST data set indicates that cloud base height itself is not useful for predicting CCN concentration.
+Therefore, while the 8-9 July 2012 case indicates boundary layer height may be important for predicting CCN concentration, analysis of the complete POLCAST data set indicates that cloud base height itself is not useful for predicting CCN concentration.